Sortable — Smart UI JavaScript API

 Default value

-<smart-sortable handle-position='top'></smart-sortable>
+<smart-sortable handle-position="top"></smart-sortable>

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-let handlePosition = sortable.handlePosition;
+const handlePosition = el.handlePosition;

 Determines whether the drag handle of a sortable item is always visible or only appears when the item is hovered over.
 This property is applicable only if dragMode is set to 'handle'.
 Use this setting to control the visibility of the item’s drag handle for user interaction.